-The plan drafting has been initiated by the project team.
+The plan drafting has been initiated by the project team and this will be completed before the project end in July, this will be a major step forward in marine stewardship for the island.
 However national workshops and external consultations are yet to begin and will be carried out in the next reporting period.